Kong/kongponents/docs/components/collapse.md

 ### modelValue

-To set the default collapse state without binding to v-model you can use `modelValue`.
+To set the default state (collapsed or expanded) without binding to v-model you can use the `modelValue` prop.

 <KCollapse title="Look Mah!" :model-value="false">
   I am expanded by default